keren05/performance-analyzer/README.md

 1. Ensure you have Node.js and npm (Node Package Manager) installed on your system.
 2. Clone the repository to your local machine.
-3. Navigate to the project directory in your terminal or command prompt.
+3. Navigate to the project directory(src) in your terminal or command prompt.
 4. Run the command `npm install` to install all the required dependencies.
+5. Type out "cd performance-analyzer"
-5. Once the installation is complete, run the command `npm start` to start the development server.
+6. Once the installation is complete, run the command `npm start` to start the development server.
-6. Your default web browser should automatically open and display the running application.
+7. Your default web browser should automatically open and display the running application.

 (b) Design Choices: